vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Selected_Bibliography.md

 Sivapurana.
 Edited by Pandeya Ramatejasastri.
 Kashi: Pandita Pustakalaya, 1963.
 Translated by a Board of Scholars.
 4 vols.
 Ancient Indian Tradition and  Mythology Series, nos.
 1-4.
 Delhi: Motilal Banarsidass, 1970.

 Sivarcanacandrika of AppayadTksita.
 Edited by Kalisvara Sivacarya.
-Devakottai:  Saivagamasiddhantaparipalanasangha, 1922.
+Devakottai:  Śaivagamasiddhantaparipalanasangha, 1922.

 SomaSambhupaddhati of SomaSambhu.
 Edited by K. M. Subrahmanya Sastri.
-De vakottai: Saivagamasiddhantaparipalanasangha, 1931.
+De vakottai: Śaivagamasiddhantaparipalanasangha, 1931.

 SomaSambhupaddhati (KarmakSndakramavali) of Somasambhu.
 Edited by Jagaddhar  Zadoo.
 Kashmir Series of Texts and Studies, no. 73.
 Srinagan Krishna Printing  Press, 1947.